Python Web Scraping in 2025: Tools, Tips & Proxies

 page_html = response.content

-So far, your script should look like this:
+So far, your script looks like this:

 import requests